Important Links Referencing Aesthetic Realism

 Ellen Reiss

-Ellen Reiss is the Class Chairman of Aesthetic Realism, the instructor of its poetry class, and of the professional training classes for teaching Aesthetic Realism.
+Ellen Reiss is the Chairman of Education of the Aesthetic Realism Foundation, the instructor of its poetry class, and of the professional training classes for teaching Aesthetic Realism.
 Click here for biographical information.

 You can see Ellen Reiss's writing on two poems of Robert Burns in "Jobs, Discontent, and Beauty": A commentary that relates the deepest feelings of Americans about our economy today to those of a great poet many years ago.
 Also see her description, as critic, of eight poems by Eli Siegel.
 The depth of feeling and precisely scientific approach of her poetic criticism is unrivalled among contemporary writers.
 And you can also view a report, written by two New York elementary school teachers, Barbara McClung and Lauren Phillips, describing Ms. Reiss's crucial class about how a child should be seen in a way that is fair to child, parent, and the world outside them.